waldronlab/curatedMetagenomicData/docs/_posts/2017-01-13-adding-new-data.md

 from GitHub as a new RStudio project (or doing a pull if the project source has been cloned previously).
 Once cloned, the source should be built and reloaded, a button is found in the build pane of RStudio.
-This step must be successfully completed before moving on given that developer functions have relative paths and it will be necessary to view package contents during the process of adding a new dataset.
+This step must be successfully completed before moving on, given that developer functions have relative paths and it will be necessary to view package contents during the process of adding a new dataset.